Matthew-Tate-Scarbrough/markup4less/README.md

 This is intended for long form text; interestingly, I actually wrote this for intent with use with {https://github.com/bontibon/kjv}[Bontibon's `kjv` program], so it is not intended for use with writing code or anything like that, so therefore the left square bracket (\[) and the left squiggly bracket (\{) are actually completely unusable.

 I am sure there is something that can be done, such as changing it to `{[` and telling sed to look for `\b{[\b`, or perhaps adding `\b ... \b` around all the commands and escape all text brackets with `\[`, but I've yet to have a need for this, so it doesn't bother me--please, contribute if you can think of a solution.

+Also, while not a "bug" per se, but `less` cannot display encircled or boxed text, but that may just be my terminal emulator.

 Install